Why visit Tivoli Gardens in 2022? 5 top reasons

 4. The mouth-watering cuisine

 One thing’s for sure, you won’t go hungry at Tivoli.
-There are over 40 restaurants serving cuisine from around the world.
+There are over 70 cafés and restaurants serving cuisine from around the world, plus a food festival in May featuring everything from blind tasting and sugar bingo to bonfire cooking and banana pancakes.

 Original Shawarma is a great choice for Middle Eastern food.
 Churroria serves up delicious Spanish delicacies.
 And Grøften is the place to go for traditional Danish cuisine.
 Their smørrebrød (open-faced sandwiches on buttered rye bread) are to-die-for.